To change your logo go to the 'Page Master' under the 'Design' menu

 The marina from the air, before the breakwater pontoon was added

 However, what people are in danger of missing is on the other side of the bay.
 Dunstaffnage Castle, originally another MacDougall stronghold but owned by the Duke of Argyll since the late 15th century.
-It is a small but splendid semi-ruin, its massive and almost complete stone walls seeming to grow straight out of the huge plug of volcanic rock.
-It is well worth a visit, especially for the views from the castle walls overlooking the bay - "a most splendid prospect" according to Walter Scott in 1814.
+It is a small but splendid semi-ruin, its massive and almost complete stone walls seeming to grow straight out of a huge plug of volcanic rock.
+It is well worth a visit, especially for the views from the castle walls overlooking the bay — "a most splendid prospect" according to Walter Scott in 1814.
 Also plenty of latrine chutes to amuse the children, and they will enjoy playing hide and seek too.
 It was begun in the 13th century and, as usual, various bits have been added and fallen down over the centuries until it was more or less abandoned after a fire in 1810.
-It is now lovingly looked after by Historic Scotland.
+It is now lovingly looked after by Historic Environment Scotland.
 The 16th century crow-stepped harled house on the top is owned by the hereditary keeper, the so-called Captain of Dunstaffnage who lives near by.
-He allowed it to fall nearly to pieces, perhaps because of lack of cash.
-It had been in real mess, but in 2012 Historic Scotland gained some sort of control, nicely restored it, and in 2014 opened it to the public.
+He had allowed it to fall nearly to pieces, perhaps because of lack of cash, until in 2012 Historic Environment Scotland gained some sort of control, nicely restored it, and in 2014 opened it to the public.
 A small triumph.
-At the moment it is empty but acts as a useful place to shelter from the rain.
+At the moment it is empty but is a useful place to shelter from the rain.
 In the future there are plans to mount exhibitions there.
-Personally I reckon it would be a great place for a party, but I doubt if the Duke would allow it.
+Personally I reckon it would be a great place for a party, but I doubt if the Captain would allow it.
 Above the ticket office there is a room with a nice model of what the castle might have looked like in its prime.

 "The castle is built upon a rock, at the mouth of Loch Etive, whose waters expand within, to a beautiful bay where ships may safely ride in all weather" John Knox 1787